manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 parameter of an extension _instance_ method must have the same type as the extended class.
 The `MyStringExtension` example illustrates this; the first parameter of instance method `print` is `java.lang.String`.
 Note the parameter name _thiz_ is conventional, you can use any name you like.
-Finally, the receiver parameter must be annotated with `manifold.ext.api.This` to distinguish it from regular methods in the class.
+Finally, the receiver parameter must be annotated with `manifold.ext.rt.api.This` to distinguish it from regular methods in the class.

 That's all there is to it.
 You can use extensions just like normal methods on the extended class: